Local church members take part in annual anti-abortion rally in Washington, DC

 GREENVILLE, N.C.
 (WNCT) – Church members in the East traveled to the nation’s capital Friday to take part in the annual March for Life rally.

-Nearly 43 members from St. Peter Catholic Church and St. Gabriel of the Sorrowful Mother in Greenville, as well as members from Mother of Mercy from Washington, NC made the four-hour trip.
+Nearly 43 members from St. Peter Catholic Church and St. Gabriel of the Sorrowful Mother in Greenville, as well as members from Mother of Mercy from Washington, D.C. made the four-hour trip.

 Members boarded a charter bus Friday morning around 4:30.

-One church members tells 9OYS she is hopeful the trip will get their voices heard.
+One church members tell 9OYS she is hopeful the trip will get their voices heard.

 March for Life is an annual protest of the 1973 Supreme Court ruling legalizing abortion.